c3c3-academy/resource-catalogue-fe/README.md

 # Willy Wonka's Resource Factory

+This is a web application designed for sharing resources.

 ## Setup
 After following set up instructions for the back end:
 - Clone and open this repo